Time Zones in Hungary

 Hungary Country Details

-Hungary is a landlocked country in Central Europe with its capital and largest city in Budapest, which sits on both sides of the Danube River and serves as the country’s political, financial, and transport center.
-Budapest is the main reference city for international scheduling because it hosts government institutions, multinational offices, conference venues, and the country’s busiest airport.
+Hungary is a European country with its capital in Budapest, the country’s political, financial, and transport center.
+Budapest is the main reference city for national timekeeping and is the standard city shown for Europe/Budapest.

 Daylight Saving Time in Hungary